eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 Lastly, the ```validate_multiple_choice_answer``` function verifies that a selection has been made by checking if the user has changed the default selected value.

-If any validation doesn't return True then the application will display an error message prompting the user to submit in answer correctly.
+If any validation doesn't return True then the application will display an error message prompting the user to submit an answer correctly.
 This ensures that all data is collected appropriately.

 #### question.py
 The questions.py module was created to separate quiz content from the main application module.
-The quiz questions were stored using Python lists and dictionaries.
-Each section of the quiz was stored in a list, such as ```section_one``` and ```section_two```.
-Within each list, individual questions were stored as dictionaries with key-value pairs.
+The quiz questions are stored using Python lists and dictionaries.
+Each section of the quiz are stored in a list, including ```section_one``` and ```section_two```.
+Within each list, individual questions are stored as dictionaries with key-value pairs.
 Each question dictionary contains ```question``` representing the text displayed to the user, ```type``` which determines whether the questions were multiple choice or manually typed, and ```options``` stores multiple choice answers if applicable.
 An example of this is shown below with section one.
 ```section_one = [
     {
       "type": "manual_answer",